shinkansan/2019-UGRP-DPoom/docs/index.md

     __Week 3.__ Turtlebot3 Waffle pi Setup for testbed and change platform Computer to Lattepanda Alpha.    <br/>

 ### Acknowledgement
-This research is funded by <br/> DGIST Undergraduate Research Program (grants number : ugrp-21)<br/> SAMSUNG Research IRP (grants number : )
+This research is funded by <br/> DGIST Undergraduate Group Research Program